 - Visa Specific Requirements

-The General Visa Requirements are a set of criteria that apply to any of the visas in this category, no matter the purpose of your visit.
-They are as follows:
+The standard Canada Visa Requirements are a set of criteria that apply to any of the Temporary Resident Visas, no matter the purpose of your visit.

 Visa Specific Requirements

-If you qualify and meet the General Visa Requirements, then there are additional criteria based on your purpose of visit.
+If you qualify and meet the standard Canada Visa Requirements, then there are additional criteria based on your purpose of visit.
 These are different for each type of visa in the group.
 A few examples of such requirements are below:

 - For the Tourist Visa, you must have an itinerary of the places you plan to visit in Canada;